urlearncloud/docker-session/docker container create/README.md

-To create and run a Docker container using an existing Docker image, follow these steps:
+# To create and run a Docker container using a Docker image

-1. Find or Pull a Docker Image
+## 1. Find or Pull a Docker Image

 You can either use a Docker image that you already have on your machine or pull one from Docker Hub (Docker's public repository of images).

-To search for an image:
-bash
-Copy code
 docker search <image-name>
-Example:
-bash
-Copy code
-docker search nginx
-To pull an image from Docker Hub: bash
-Copy code

 docker pull <image-name>

-Example:
-bash
-Copy code
-docker pull nginx
-This will download the latest nginx image to your local machine.
+This will download the image to your local machine.

-2. Create and Run a Container from the Image
+## 2. Create and Run a Container from the Image

 Use the docker run command to create and start a container from the pulled image.

-bash
-Copy code
 docker run -d --name <container-name> -p <host-port>:<container-port> <image-name>

-Example:
-bash
-Copy code
-docker run -d --name my-nginx-container -p 8080:80 nginx In this example:
+In this example:

 -d runs the container in detached mode (in the background).

 --name gives your container a name (e.g., my-nginx-container).

--p 8080:80 maps port 8080 on your local machine to port 80 inside the container. nginx is the name of the image you are running.
+-p 8080:80 maps port 8080 on your local machine to port 80 inside the container.

+nginx is the name of the image you are running.

 You can now access the service running in the container (in this case, the Nginx web server) by visiting http://localhost:8080 in your web browser.

 3. List Running Containers